Certification is a complex subject.

 This latter requirement is essential.

-The certificate does:
+The Level-1 certificate does:

 - Entitle you to be listed on the OSA website as an OSA certificate holder

-Benefits of earning the OSA certificate of completion include:
+Benefits of Earning the OSA Certificates

 - A listing of your status as a certificate holder on the OSA website, so that employers and others can look you up and contact you about your OSA skills and services.